Viiprogrammer/telegraf-bot-template/README.md

 # Installation

-We advise you to install all devdependencies locally (linters, etc):
+We advise you to install all dev dependencies locally (linters, etc):

 `npm install`